tom.tugendhat.mp@parliament.uk - 01732 441563

 • 3,000 homes have been put forward in Borough Green, extending east to Platt and Wrotham Heath (Tonbridge and Malling Borough)

-• 2,300 homes have been put forward in Tonbridge, with 1,700 in North East Tonbridge between Hadlow Road and Higham Lane, and 600 in South West Tonbridge along Brook Street (Tonbridge and Malling Borough)
+• 2,300 homes have been put forward in Tonbridge, with 1,700 in North East Tonbridge between Hadlow Road, Higham Lane as far as Carroty Wood, and 600 in South West Tonbridge along Brook Street (Tonbridge and Malling Borough)

 • 2,000 homes in Edenbridge including land north of Swan Lane, sites along Hilders Lane and Breezehurst Farm, as far as Crouch House Road (Sevenoaks District)

-• 1,000 homes in Hildenborough, much of which is between B245 Tonbridge Road and Stocks Green Lane (Tonbridge and Malling Borough)
+• 1,000 homes in Hildenborough, much of which is between B245 Tonbridge Road and Stocks Green Road (Tonbridge and Malling Borough)

-• 1,000 homes in New Ash Green, south of Redhill Road as far as Church Lane in Ash (Sevenoaks District)
+• 1,000 homes in New Ash Green, most of which is south of Redhill Road as far as Church Lane in Ash (Sevenoaks District)

 • 600 homes in East Peckham, primarily between Church Lane and Hale Street (Tonbridge and Malling Borough)